AndreCI/DL_p1/README.md

 #### 07/04
 I added some depth to the original network, and we now achieve an accuracy of 25% (train set).
 Pipeline is now the priority.

+#### 09/04
+Added some utilitary, such as loss evolution visualisation.
+Moreover, started to design recurrent_model.
+Finally, training is not working as expected: nothing is really moving.
+Fixing this should be next priority.